Predicting Memory Demands of BDD Operations using Maximum Graph Cuts (Extended Paper): Experimental Evaluation

 Using the geometric mean, the time spent solving both the combinatorial and verification benchmarks decreased with Adiar~1.2 on average by $86.1\%$ (with median $89.7\%$) in comparison to previous versions.
 For some instances this difference is even $99.9\%$.
 In fact, Adiar~1.2 is in some specific instances of the Tic-Tac-Toe benchmarks faster than CUDD.
 These are the very instances that are large enough for CUDD's first -- and comparatively expensive -- garbage collection to kick in and dominate its running time.

 Verifying the EPFL benchmarks involves constructing a few BDDs that are larger than the $113$~MiB bound mentioned above, but most BDDs are much smaller.
-As shown in Table~\ref{tab:picotrav_time}, for the $15$ EPFL circuits that only generate BDDs smaller than $113$~MiB, using cuts decreases the computation time on average by $92\%$ (with median $92\%$).
-While Adiar~v1.0 still took $56.5$ hours to verify these $15$ circuits, now with Adiar~1.2 it only takes $4.0$ hours to do the same.
-These $52.5$ hours are primarily saved within one of the $15$ circuits.
+As shown in Table~\ref{tab:picotrav_time}, for the $16$ EPFL circuits\footnote{In \cite{Soelvsten2023:ATVA} we incorrectly reported this as being 15 rather than 16 circuits of this size.} that only generate BDDs smaller than $113$~MiB, using cuts decreases the computation time on average by $92\%$ (with median $92\%$).
+While Adiar~v1.0 still took $56.5$ hours to verify these $16$ circuits, now with Adiar~1.2 it only takes $4.0$ hours to do the same.
+These $52.5$ hours are primarily saved within one of the $16$ circuits.
 Specifically, using cuts has decreased the time to verify the \texttt{sin} circuit optimised for depth by $52.1$ hours.
 Here, the average BDD size is $2.9$~KiB, the largest BDD constructed is $25.5$~MiB in size, and up to $42,462$ BDDs are in use concurrently.

-Despite this massive performance improvement with Adiar~1.2 due to our new technique, there is still a significant gap of 3.7 hours with CUDD and Sylvan on these 15 circuits.
+Despite this massive performance improvement with Adiar~1.2 due to our new technique, there is still a significant gap of 3.7 hours with CUDD and Sylvan on these 16 circuits.
 We attribute this to the fact that these benchmarks also include many computations on really tiny BDDs.
 Although we keep the auxiliary data structures in internal memory, the resulting BDDs are still stored on disk, even when they consist of only a few nodes.